Databones/Edgesploit/README.md

 ## Any keybinds?
-Shift+Z to open & close the menu
+Shift+X to open & close the menu
 Shift+D to hide & show the menu icon.